jacobkap/ucrbook/docs/ucr_general.md

 One of the first (and seemingly last) thing that people tend to learn about UCR crime data is that it covers something called an "index crime."^[Index crimes are sometimes capitalized as "Index Crimes" though I've seen it written both ways.
 In this book I keep it lowercase as "index crimes."]
 Index crimes, sometimes written as Part 1 or Part I crimes, are the seven crimes originally chosen by the FBI to be included in their measure of crimes as these offenses were both considered serious and generally well-reported so would be a useful measure of crime.
 Index crimes are often broken down into property index crimes - burglary, theft, and motor vehicle theft (and arson now, though that's often not included and is poorly reported) - and violent index crimes (murder, rape, robbery, and aggravated assault).
 The "index" is simply that all of the crimes are summed up into a total count of crimes (violent, property, or total) for that police agency.

 The biggest problem with index crimes is that it is simply the sum of 8 (or 7 since arson data usually isn’t available) crimes.
 Index crimes have a huge range in their seriousness - it includes, for example, both murder and theft - so summing up the crimes gives each crime equal weight.
 This is clearly wrong as 100 murders is more serious than 100 thefts.
 This is especially a problem as less serious crimes (theft mostly) are far more common than more serious crimes.
 In 2017, for example, there were 1.25 million violent index crimes in the United States.
 That same year had 5.5 million thefts.
 So using index crimes as your measure of crimes undercounts the seriousness of crimes.
 Looking at total index crimes is, in effect, mostly just looking at theft.
 Looking at violent index crimes mostly measures aggravated assault.
 This is especially a problem because it hides trends in violent crimes.
-San Francisco, as shown in Figure @ref(fig:sf_thefts), has had a huge increase in index crimes in the last several years.
+San Francisco, as shown in Figure @ref(fig:sfThefts), has had a huge increase in index crimes in the last several years.
 When looking closer, that increase is driven almost entirely by the near doubling of theft since 2011.
 During the same years, index violent crimes have stayed fairly steady.
 So the city isn’t getting more dangerous - at least not in terms of violent index crimes increasing - but it appears like it is due to just looking at total index crimes.

 <div class="figure">
 <img src="ucr_general_files/figure-html/sfThefts-1.png" alt="Thefts and total index crimes in San Francisco, 1960-2018." width="672" />
 <p class="caption">(\#fig:sfThefts)Thefts and total index crimes in San Francisco, 1960-2018.</p>
 </div>

 While many researchers divide index crimes into violent and nonviolent categories, which helps but even this isn't entirely sufficient.
 Take Chicago as an example.
 It is a city infamous for its large number of murders.
 But as a fraction of index crimes, Chicago has a rounding error worth of murders.
 Their 653 murders in 2017 is only 0.5% of total index crimes.
 For violent index crimes, murder makes up 2.2%.
 As seen in Figure \@ref(fig:chicagoMurder), in no year where data is available did murders account for more than 3.5% of violent index crimes; and, while murders are increasing as a percent of violent index crimes they still account for no more than 2.5% in most years.
 What this means is that changes in murder are very difficult to detect.
 If Chicago had no murders this year, but a less serious crime (such as theft) increased slightly, we couldn't tell from looking at the number of index crimes, even from violent index crimes.
 As discussed in the below section, using this sample of crimes as the primary measure of crimes - and particularly of violent crimes - is also misleading as it excludes important - and highly common relative to index crimes - offenses, such as simple assault.